Malchemis/Talk2Eve-AI/README.md

 2. You may have to take a look at the `db_handler` and `rabbitq_handler` depending on you MongoDB and RabbitMQ configuration.
 3. Run the `main.py` file.

+Note : To make this work, you will need to take a look at the other Talk2Eve project parts.

+## Misc
-Note : You can modify the level of the logging to see the debugging or error messages, if any.
+You can modify the level of the logging to see the debugging or error messages, if any.
 Don't hesitate to use your own.

 The archive folder was kept for reference, and contains some of the research done on the models and the knowledge base.
+It is not complete, and may have errors.